'____ Wheel' - Large amusement park ride with seats set in a giant wheel, after its inventor.

-Drink made of 7-Up and grenadine, after the young actress who starred in such movies as Little Miss Marker.
+Drink made of ginger ale and grenadine, after the young actress who starred in such movies as Little Miss Marker.

 45 caliber revolver, after the inventor and industrialist who made the mass production of the revolver commercially viable, by being one of the first to utilize an assembly line.

 Expert horseman, scout, or sharpshooter, after the nickname of famed showman Cody.